nguyenquanltdd/Sky-loyalty-framework/doc/cookbook/create_a_new_api_endpoint.rst

         }
     }

 @Route is an annotation to create a new route in Symfony Framework.
-Name is useful for creating links and redirection but not used as we’re implementing RESTful API.
-Path is an enpoint URI.
+The name is useful for creating links and redirection but not used as we’re implementing RESTful API.
+A path is an endpoint URI.

-If you’re not familiar with it check `documentation <https://symfony.com/doc/3.4/routing.html>`_.
+Route is an annotation to create a new route in Symfony Framework.
+The name is useful for creating links and redirection but not used as we’re implementing RESTful API.
+A path is an endpoint URI. <https://symfony.com/doc/3.4/routing.html>`_.

 @Method is an annotation to specify which HTTP requests are allowed for this endpoint.
 Here we accept only GET requests.

 @ApiDoc is an annotation from NelmioDocApi bundle to create a documentation for our API.
-This documentation is automatically generated from this annotations and available at ``http://openloyalty.localhost/doc``
+This documentation is automatically generated from this annotation and available at ``http://openloyalty.localhost/doc``

 More information about this bundle you can find `here <https://symfony.com/doc/current/bundles/NelmioApiDocBundle/index.html>`_.